Called 2000 Email Elizabeth

 Elizabeth's experience includes applying to the Court to enforce the judgment for costs (under the QOCS rules) against the Claimant.
 Examples of the basis on which the applications were made include fundamental dishonesty and abuse of process.

 In addition she has represented both Claimants and Defendants at Costs Case Management Conferences for a variety of different multi-track claims; often assisting her instructing solicitor in analysing the parameters of the figures on the budget that should be agreed or disputed; looking at the risks and considering the figures which should be agreed.

-Examples of other costs issues which Elizabeth has either advised upon or argued at court include:
+The following are some examples of costs issues which Elizabeth has either advised upon or argued at court:

 Elizabeth has attended many inquests.
 These range from road traffic accidents after which a fatal accidents claim will often follow and cases in which medical causation may be unclear such as industrial disease cases.

 Crashing Out' - an examination of the decision in Casey v Cartwright (2006); Solicitors Journal, 1 December 2006.

 'Trippers and Slippers'

 'Employers' Liability Update 2006/2007'